Chenangnon/Bdiscrete/README.md

 # bdglm
-An R package on Generalized Linear Models for Counts Data under Balanced Discrete Distribution Families
+An R package on Balanced Discrete Distribution Families

 # Description
 Fitting and assessing generalized linear models for count data using balanced discrete distributions.